The Letters of Bess of Hardwick

 Dukes and spies, queens and servants, friends and lovers - all of the Elizabethan world populates the letters of Bess of Hardwick.
 Bess herself wrote hundreds of letters throughout her life: they were her lifeline to her travelling children and husbands, to the court at London, and to news from the world at large.

 Unsealed lets Bess and her correspondents tell their stories in their own words.
-Discover the world of Bess of Hardwick's letters in the exhibition at Hardwick Hall (April-October 2011), and listen to our podcasts online: http://www.bessofhardwick.org/listen.
+Discover the world of Bess of Hardwick's letters in the exhibition and listen to our podcasts online: http://www.bessofhardwick.org/listen.

-Unsealed was created by Dr Anke Timmermann (past Research Associate), with support from Dr Alison Wiggins and Dr Nigel Wright (Hardwick Hall).
-It is funded by the AHRC, the National Trust and the University of Glasgow.
+Unsealed was created by Dr Anke Timmermann (Research Associate), with advice from Dr Alison Wiggins and Dr Nigel Wright (National Trust Property Manager, Hardwick Hall).
+It was funded by the AHRC, the National Trust and the University of Glasgow.
+It was on display at National Trust Property Hardwick Hall from April 2011 - October 2012 and then went on loan to The National Archives, Kew, London (lead curator: Dr Katy Mair) from November 2012 - Febraury 2013.

-Bess of Hardwick's Letters: The Complete Correspondence, c.1550-1608, ed. by Alison Wiggins, Alan Bryson, Daniel Starza Smith, Anke Timmermann and Graham Williams, University of Glasgow, web development by Katherine Rogers, University of Sheffield Humanities Research Institute (April 2013), [date of access], http://www.bessofhardwick.org
+http://www.bessofhardwickorg - project resource produced for Bess of Hardwick's Letters: The Complete Correspondence, c.1550-1608, Alison Wiggins (AHRC PI), Alan Bryson, Daniel Starza Smith, Anke Timmermann and Graham Williams (AHRC PDRAs), University of Glasgow, web development by Katherine Rogers, University of Sheffield Humanities Research Institute (University of Glasgow, April 2013)

-Alison Wiggins, Bess of Hardwick: Reading and Writing Renaissance Letters, Material Readings in Early Modern Culture (forthcoming, Ashgate 2014)
+Alison Wiggins, Bess of Hardwick's Letters: Language, Materiality and Early Modern Epistolary Culture, Material Readings in Early Modern Culture (Oxford; New York: Routledge, 2016)

 Felicity Maxwell, 'Enacting Mistress and Steward Roles in a Letter of Household Management: Bess of Hardwick to Francis Whitfield, 14 November 1552', Lives & Letters: A Journal for Early Modern Archival Research , vol. 4, no. 1 (Autumn 2012)